 - The dealership's name, mailing address, and phone and fax numbers

-- The Vehicle Identification Number (VIN) assigned to the vehicle the mission or person is planning to purchase or lease
+- The Vehicle Identification Number (VIN) of the vessel the mission or person is planning to purchase or lease.

-OFM will determine the tax-exempt status of the purchaser and provide a letter to the dealer stating whether the purchaser is eligible for a sales or use tax exemption.
-If the inquiry is made by email, OFM will respond to the vendor's email with a letter, confirming the sales or use tax exemption.
-If the request is made by phone, OFM will fax the dealer a similar letter concerning the foreign mission or member's tax-exempt status.
-If the tax exemption is denied, the purchaser must pay sales tax on the purchase of the vehicle.
+OFM will determine the tax-exempt status of the purchaser and email or fax a letter to the vessel dealer stating whether the purchaser is eligible for a sales/use tax exemption.
+If the tax exemption is denied, the purchaser must pay sales tax on the purchase of the vessel.

-Diplomatic missions and their members, including dependents, are required to register all vehicles that they own or lease with the OFM Diplomatic Vehicle Office.
-At the time or purchase, all original ownership documents must be submitted to the Diplomatic Motor Vehicle Office for proper vehicle registration.
-Auto dealers should treat this transaction as an out of state registration.
-OFM will issue a registration card and federal license plates once proper documentation is received.
-Also, a title will be sent to the indicated lien holder to protect the interest of the lender.
+Diplomatic missions and their members, including dependents, must register all motorized vehicles that they own or lease with the OFM Diplomatic Vehicle Office.
+At the time of purchase, all original ownership documents must be submitted to the Diplomatic Motor Vehicle Office for proper vessel registration.